-Here’s a well-known dish that everyone loves to eat – Peking Duck with Mandarin pancakes, especially during Chinese New Year, which is the next festival on the calendar this year – 12th February to be exact, ushering in the Year of the Tiger.
+Here’s a well-known dish that everyone loves to eat – Peking Duck with Mandarin pancakes, especially during Chinese New Year, which is the next festival on the calendar this year – 1st February 2022 to be exact, ushering in the Year of the Tiger.

 How many of us suffer when we go to have a meal at a Chinese restaurant and see the trolley whiz by with a whole roast Peking duck and steamed bamboo baskets filled with warm pancakes, knowing that you can’t enjoy the crispy duck pancakes because they are made with wheat flour?
-Even if you opt not to eat the pancakes, the duck is glazed with gluten soy sauce, so really all that’s left are the cucumber sticks and spring onion shavings…Bon appetit!
+Even if you opt not to eat the pancakes, the duck is glazed with gluten soy sauce, so really all that’s left are the cucumber sticks and spring onion shavings…Bon appétit!

 - 1 whole duck, approximately 3 kilos

-- 2 teaspoons coarse salt
+- 2 tsp coarse salt

-- 4 teaspoons Tamari soy sauce
+- 4 tsp gluten-free Tamari soy sauce

 - 1 spring onion, whole, ends trimmed

-- 5cm fresh ginger piece
+- 5 cm fresh ginger piece, peeled

 - 1 mandarin, use peeled pieces only